 My love for swimming goes 10 years back when my family and I used to go swimming.
 So it was the only thing I knew I will be able to do.
 Still, doing this much distance continuously and that too in the open water looked so much demanding and my stamina wasn’t also as per the requirement.
 One can always be a complete beginner at running.
 After I started practicing running I saw the difference and improvement in my stamina level, endurance, mental strength which has also helped me in many ways.
 The journey from a couch to completing a couple of half marathons (21.1 km run) didn’t come easily.
 I feel great to have braved some challenges and finally tick them off.

 Completing a sprint distance triathlon, a year back which is half of the Olympic distance triathlon had spurred me to take this challenge.
 Adding more fuel to my passion was the continuous motivation and encouragement received from my running and triathletes group members.
 And with the proper training plan I believed, I could make it to the finish line.

 Although D-Day wasn’t a cakewalk.
 There were moments during the race that I didn’t encounter anywhere in the training but during the race.
 I suffered a calf cramp while swimming when I was about to finish the swim but then cramp was my perfect companion throughout the race.
 Again lost some time when the bike chain rode off and I fell off the bike but luckily it wasn’t a bad fall.
-During run the scorching sun and hot plus humid had put mind and body to the strenuous test.
+During the run, the scorching sun and hot plus humid had put mind and body to the strenuous test.
 But I’m elated that somehow I sustained and finished the entire race despite unbearable heat, fall, and cramps in exactly 4.21 hours.